-- A Section 404 permit for dredging and disposal of material in the identified disposal sites that includes 401 WQC. - Monitoring would be conducted to ensure that return water flow from disposal of dredge material behind the fill dikes meets the RWQCB requirements for settleable solids and toxic pollutants.

-• Dredged contaminated sediments would be placed and confined in the in-Harbor disposal sites that are engineered and constructed in such a manner that the contaminants cannot enter Harbor waters after the fill is complete, or be taken to an approved upland disposal site.
+- A Section 404 permit for dredging and disposal of material in the identified disposal sites that includes 401 WQC. - A Section 103 permit for transportation of dredged material to ocean disposal sites that includes USEPA concurrence. - Monitoring would be conducted to ensure that return water flow from disposal of dredge material behind the fill dikes meets the RWQCB requirements for settleable solids and toxic pollutants. - Dredged contaminated sediments would be placed and confined in the in-Harbor disposal sites that are engineered and constructed in such a manner that the contaminants cannot enter Harbor waters after the fill is complete, or be taken to an approved upland disposal site.